What to expect from the medical textiles industry in coming years?

 Universities such as CSIR-National Chemical Laboratory, IIT Ropar, Hochschule Niederrhein University of Applied Sciences, and some companies (such as Reliance, Barco One, etc.) are exploring this area.

 We checked the patents of the top six players.
 Oddly, we didn’t see many big companies working in this domain.
-Other than 3M and Ansell, we see a lot of startups taking the lead in the innovations in compostable medical textiles.
+In addition to 3M and Ansell, we see numerous startups taking the lead in innovations in compostable medical textiles.

 Other big players may soon follow suit.
 As a result, we may soon see a lot of collaborations happening in this space.
-Are you looking to collaborate with universities or startups working in medical textiles?
+Are you looking to collaborate with universities or startups working in the field of medical textiles?
 We can find them for you.

 Conclusion

 Medical textiles are not just a trend but a need of the hour.
-We believe that, in the upcoming years, we are likely to see a boom in the volume of innovations that will enhance the future of healthcare across the world.
+We believe that, in the coming years, we are likely to see a surge in the volume of innovations that will enhance the future of healthcare worldwide.

 Authored By: Ambuj, Navjit, and Sushant, Patent Intelligence